CryptozombiesHQ/cryptozombie-lessons/3/01-externaldependencies.md

       }
 ---

 Up until now, Solidity has looked quite similar to other languages like JavaScript.
 But there are a number of ways that Ethereum DApps are actually quite different from normal applications.

-To start with, after you deploy a contract to Ethereum, it’s **_immutable_**.
-That means it can never be modified or updated again.
+To start with, after you deploy a contract to Ethereum, it’s **_immutable_**, which means that it can never be modified or updated again.

-Whatever code was there when you deployed it, that code is there to stay permanently on the blockchain.
+Whatever code was there when you deployed it, that code is there to stay, permanently, on the blockchain.
 This is one reason security is such a huge concern in Solidity.
 If there's a flaw in your contract code, there's no way for you to patch it later.

 But this is also a feature of smart contracts.
 The code is law.
 If you read the code of a smart contract and verify it, you can be sure that every time you call a function it's going to do exactly what it says it will do.
 No one can later change that function and give you unexpected results.

 ## External dependencies

 In Lesson 2, we hard-coded the CryptoKitties contract address into our DApp.
 But what would happen if the CryptoKitties contract had a bug and someone destroyed all the kitties?

 It's unlikely, but if this did happen it would render our DApp completely useless — our DApp would point to a hardcoded address that no longer returned any kitties.
 Our zombies would be unable to feed on kitties, and we'd be unable to modify our contract to fix it.

 For this reason, it often makes sense to have functions that will allow you to update key portions of the DApp.

 For example, instead of hard coding the CryptoKitties contract address into our DApp, we should probably have a `setKittyContractAddress` function that lets us change this address in the future in case something happens to the CryptoKitties contract.

 ## Put it to the test

 Let's update our code from Lesson 2 to be able to change the CryptoKitties contract address.

-1. Delete the line of code where we hard-coded `ckAddress`
+1. Delete the line of code where we hard-coded `ckAddress`.

 2. Change the line where we created `kittyContract` to just declare the variable — i.e. don't set it equal to anything.

 3. Create a function called `setKittyContractAddress`.
 It will take one argument, `_address` (an `address`), and it should be an `external` function.

-4. Inside the function will be one line of code: set `kittyContract` equal to `KittyInterface(_address);`
+4. Inside the function add one line of code that assigns `KittyInterface(_address)` to `kittyContract`.

 > Note: If you notice a security hole with this function, don't worry — we'll fix it in the next chapter ;)